12 Secrets to Getting Rid of Carpal Tunnel Pain

 - The Shake.
 Exercise doesn’t get much easier than this!
-Simple shake your hands in front of you, as if they were wet and you are trying to air dry them.
+Simply shake your hands in front of you as if they were wet and you are trying to air-dry them.
 Do this for about 1 minute every two hours and just before bed.

 - The Armstrong Stretch.
 This is a very deep stretch that will make your wrist more flexible.
 Simply place your arm out in front of you and let your hand hang down at the wrist, palm side down.
 Using your opposite hand, apply gentle pressure to the hand and stretch the wrist as far as possible without pain.
 Hold for a count of 20, then switch hands.
 Do this stretching exercise several times per day and you should see improvement in about 3 weeks.

 - The Prayer Stretch.
 You should feel the stretch in your wrists and not in the shoulders.
 Start with your palms together, held in front of the chest, just below the chin.
 Keeping your hands close to your body, lower your hands towards the waistline.
 Hold for 20-30 seconds, then repeat.
 Do this stretch two or more times per day.

 Secret #5: How to Get Rid of Carpal Tunnel After Pregnancy

 Some women experience the pain of carpal tunnel during pregnancy due to swelling.
 This swelling of the hands and wrists puts pressure on the median nerve, causing pain and numbness in the hands and fingers.
 Unfortunately, this pain can persist even after you have given birth.